In This Article

+If you're Black woman with natural hair, how to avoid damage is one of your top concerns. heat damage, especially from a hot blow dryer or flat iron can wreak havoc on your tresses.
+But what to do if you want to rock the straight look for a while?
+Should you blow dry your hair first?
 The answer to the question of whether to blowdry your hair before flat ironing it is: it depends.
 Several factors determine whether you should apply blow-dryer heat to your hair before you apply even more heat in the form of a thermal styling tool like a flat iron or curling iron.
 Following these guidelines will make it less likely that your hair suffers some kind of damage.
+Ahead, learn whether blow drying your hair before flat ironing it is safe for natural hair.

 If your hair is natural, consider the texture before tackling it with a double dose of heat.
 Fine and thin textures should stick to flat iron heat only.
 Very thick textures may want to blow dry hair before straightening; a gentle blow dry on low-to-medium heat on air-dried hair is the best way to begin the straightening process without overdoing it.
 Simply use a nozzle attachment and brush through the hair with a paddle brush in small sections.
 Alternately, use a comb attachment on your dryer.